 Delete data subject’s personal data

-Improvements provided in the Dynamics NAV March 2018 cumulative updates and other updates will help administrators identify personal data, thereby making it easier to locate personal data for responding to delete requests from a data subject.
-While Dynamics NAV provides capabilities for deleting personal data, it is your responsibility to ensure that personal and sensitive data are located and classified appropriately for you to meet your obligations under the GDPR.
+Improvements provided in the Dynamics 365 Business Central March 2018 cumulative updates and other updates will help administrators identify personal data, thereby making it easier to locate personal data for responding to delete requests from a data subject.
+While Dynamics 365 Business Central provides capabilities for deleting personal data, it is your responsibility to ensure that personal and sensitive data are located and classified appropriately for you to meet your obligations under the GDPR.

 Modify data subject’s personal data

 Under the GDPR, a data subject has the right to request rectification of inaccurate personal data concerning the data subject.
-Dynamics NAV gives you the following methods for correcting inaccurate or incomplete personal data.
+Dynamics 365 Business Central gives you the following methods for correcting inaccurate or incomplete personal data.

-In some cases, you can export data to Excel to quickly bulk-edit multiple Dynamics NAV records, then reimport the data to Dynamics NAV.
+In some cases, you can export data to Excel to quickly bulk-edit multiple Dynamics 365 Business Central records, then re-import the data to Dynamics 365 Business Central.

 Amend stored personal data by manually editing the field containing the personal data, such as editing information about a customer in the Customer card.

-Certain types of Dynamics NAV records, namely business transaction records (such as general, customer, tax ledger entries) are essential to the integrity of the enterprise resource planning system.
+Certain types of Dynamics 365 Business Central records, namely business transaction records (such as general, customer, tax ledger entries) are essential to the integrity of the enterprise resource planning system.
 Thus, the modification of personal data in such records is restricted.
-If you store personal data in business transaction records, Azzure IT could customize Dynamics NAV to honour a DSR to modify such personal data.
+If you store personal data in business transaction records, Azzure IT could customize Dynamics 365 Business Central to honour a DSR to modify such personal data.

-While Dynamics NAV provides capabilities for modifying personal data, it is your responsibility to ensure that personal and sensitive data are located and classified appropriately for you to meet your obligations under the GDPR.
+While Dynamics 365 Business Central provides capabilities for modifying personal data, it is your responsibility to ensure that personal and sensitive data are located and classified appropriately for you to meet your obligations under the GDPR.
 For more information, see the Discover – Identify and classify personal data section above.

 Mark people, customers, and vendors as blocked due to privacy